-If a registrant receives a safe harbor determination from the Department, the registrant should check the safe harbor determination box on the GP registration form and include the Department’s safe harbor determination if requested on the GP Registration form.
-Checking the safe harbor box on the registration form and failing to provide the safe harbor determination letter from the Department’s Wildlife Division, if requested on the GP Registration form, will delay and may prevent processing of a registration.
+If a registrant receives a safe harbor determination from the Department, the registrant should check the safe harbor determination box on the GP registration form and include the Department’s safe harbor determination with the GP Registration form.
+Checking the safe harbor box on the registration form and failing to provide the safe harbor determination letter from the Department’s Wildlife Division with the GP Registration form will delay and may prevent processing of a registration.

 If based upon the information provided by a registrant seeking a safe harbor determination the Department’s Wildlife Division determines that the construction activity could impact listed species or their associated habitat, or that the Department needs additional information to make a safe harbor determination, the registrant may still achieve compliance with section 3(b)(2) of the GP through providing additional information pursuant to Section 4 or developing a mitigation plan pursuant to Section 5 of this Appendix.

 If a registrant receives a safe harbor determination from the Department’s Wildlife Division, anytime during the third year of such safe harbor, a registrant may request a one-year extension of that safe harbor.
 If the Department’s Wildlife Division has prescribed a form for requesting an extension, any such request shall be made using the prescribed form.
 There is a presumption that a request for a one-year extension of a safe harbor shall be granted.
 However, this presumption can be rebutted if the Department determines that a change in any of the following has occurred since the safe harbor was granted: the construction activity affecting or potentially affecting listed species or their associated habitat; the NDDB maps for the site of the construction activity; the information upon which the safe harbor was granted; or other information indicative of a change in circumstance affecting listed species or their associated habitat.
-A registrant may seek only one extension, for one-year, to a safe harbor determination.
+A registrant may seek only one extension, for one year, to a safe harbor determination.
 Any one-year extension granted under this paragraph shall run from the date of the Department’s Wildlife Division issues its determination to grant an extension and shall be honored by the Department in the same manner as a safe harbor determination noted above.
-Any letter granting a one-year extension shall be included with a registration along with the original limited safe harbor determination as provided for in this section.
+Any letter granting a one-year extension shall be included with a registration along with the original safe harbor determination as provided for in this section.

 Section 4.
 Providing Additional Information